 The directors of Murray & Roberts Limited serve as members of the executive committee of the Board, which is chaired by the Group chief executive.

 STRENGTHENING DIVERSITY AND TRANSFORMATION

-A formal diversity policy was adopted in 2018, setting targets for gender and race diversity at the Board level.
-These targets have been met and the Board comprises 60% black directors and 33% female directors.
+A formal diversity policy sets the targets for gender and race diversity at Board level.
+These targets have been met as the Board comprises 60% black directors and 30% female directors.